bawdo/ruby_robot/README.md

   simply lets one know if a move to that location is doable and what would the x,y coordinates be if it were.

-- Create an example script show casing a Robot moving around a table.
+- Implement another arena.
+This time a rectangular one that tracks obstacles at various locations on the table and disallows moving to said locations.